 David Lalman, PhD.

 The video below has been watched almost two million times on youtube.
 Allan Savory’s message is controversial, but I think he’s an important voice.
 His impact is undeniably massive—on and off the land.
-When I met him, it took me a while to figure out that what his institute, and Holistic Management International (HMI), is really about for producers is providing decision making tools for a complex management problem.
+When I met him, it took me a while to figure out that what his institute, and Holistic Management International (HMI), is really about is providing decision a thought process to deal with complex management problems—not recipes.
 The tools, solutions and strategies are diverse.

 If you’ve heard of holistic management, but not had any experience with the system, you might check out this summary video.
 I had the opportunity to spend a couple of days in a class taught by Kirk Gadzia—an interesting thinker.